 By Friday night, the weather turned.
 It got pretty darn cold by the time it was bedtime.
 We tried to warm up the tent so we could sleep all night comfortably.
 Remember, you never know what the weather will be like in North Texas.
 It could be in the ’70s all day long and then drop to the thirties in the wee hours of the night.

 Well, we couldn’t get the heat to come on in the main room, so we froze all night long.
 There were creatures in the night roaming around on top of the tent.
 Yes, we heard them.
 When morning came, we were freezing.
 We made coffee and decided to go to town for breakfast.
-But, when I saw a mouse inside the tent near the shower, I was pretty much done.
-We went to town and contemplating going home.
-If we hadn’t of seen mice poop and mice pee in the beds, I think we would have stayed.
+But, when I saw a mouse inside the tent near the shower, I let out a scream.

 I do want to say we were thrilled to be able to experience glamping for the first time.
 But, I indeed was hoping for something better.
 I’m not a fan of mice, and I don’t like sleeping when it’s freezing cold inside, and I certainly don’t like sleeping in a bed shared by mice.
 I know those little creatures were trying to stay warm.
 EEK.